In this program, We are taking two complex numbers as structures and adding them together with the help of functions.

-To add or subtract two complex numbers, just add or subtract the corresponding real and imaginary parts.
-For instance, the sum of 5 + 3i and 4 + 2i is 9 + 5i.
-For another, the sum of 3 + i and –1 + 2i is 2 + 3i.
+To add or subtract two complex numbers, we have to add the real and complex parts of the numbers together.
+For instance, the sum of 2+ 1i and 3 + 2i is 5 + 3i.

 A structure variable can be passed to a function similar to the normal argument.